astooke/rlpyt/README.md

 1. Regarding OpenAI Gym compatibility, rlpyt uses a `namedtuple` for `env_info` rather than a `dict`.
 This makes for easier data recording but does require the same fields to be output at every environment step.
 An environment wrapper is provided.

 ### Acknowledgements
-Thank you to the Fannie & John Hertz Foundation and the NVIDIA Corporation for generous support of graduate studies.
-Thanks to Pieter Abbeel for extensive support and advising, Max Jaderberg for further mentoring, the BAIR community, and OpenAI for patient support during finishing stages.
+Thanks for support / mentoring from the Fannie & John Hertz Foundation, NVIDIA, Pieter Abbeel, Max Jaderberg, OpenAI, and the BAIR community.
 And thanks in advance to any contributors!

 Happy reinforcement learning!